 COMMUNICATION IS CRITICAL

-Evidence suggests that breakdowns in the bowel-brain communication pathway are the root cause of chronic fecal incontinence (FI)1,2 While other therapies focus on the bowel muscles, Medtronic therapies target the nerves, which is thought to help restore normal bowel function.2
+Evidence suggests that breakdowns in the bowel-brain communication pathway are a root cause of chronic fecal incontinence (FI).1 While more conservative therapies focus on the bowel and related muscles, Medtronic bowel control therapy targets the nerves that control the bowel muscles, which is thought to help restore normal bowel function.*

 THE RELIEF YOU’VE BEEN WAITING FOR

-When more conservative treatments fail, Medtronic bowel control therapy delivered by the InterStim™ system can help.
-This therapy is so simple and discreet you might forget you have it.
-And it delivers the kind of relief that lets you enjoy the activities you love without a second thought.
+When more conservative treatments fail, Medtronic bowel control therapy delivered by the InterStim™ systems can help.
+This therapy is simple and discreet, and it delivers the kind of relief that lets you enjoy the activities you love without a second thought.

 Implanting an InterStim™ system has risks similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
 Talk with your doctor about ways to minimize these risks.

-Medtronic bowel control therapy delivered by the InterStim™ system provides life-changing relief.
+Medtronic bladder control therapy delivered by the InterStim™ systems provides life changing relief.

-Restored bowel function is defined as 50% or more reduction in chronic fecal incontinence episodes.
+Defined as 50% or greater reduction in chronic fecal incontinence episodes.

-Success defined as ≥ 50% reduction of episodes/week.
-This patient group had data at both baseline and the 5 year visit.
-Another analysis reported 69% of people achieved success with Medtronic Bowel Control Therapy.
-For this patient group, missing data at 5 years because of a device-related reason was counted as failure or if it was missing for non-device related reasons, the most recent data was carried forward.
+Success defined as ≥ 50% reduction of episodes per week.
+This patient group had data at both baseline and the five-year visit.
+Another analysis reported 69% of people achieved success with Medtronic bowel control therapy.
+For this patient group, missing data at five years because of a device-related reason was counted as failure or if it was missing for non-device related reasons, the most recent data was carried forward.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.